meloddddd/AMATH-482-YUXIN-JIANG/README.md

 # AMATH-482-YUXIN-JIANG

-This repository includes Yuxin Jiang's 5 projects in Amath 482 at University of Washington.
+This repository includes Yuxin(Gloria) Jiang's 5 projects in Amath 482 at University of Washington.
 There are a report and a corresponding MATLAB code file in each folder.

 The topics of the projects are listed as following: